Church of the Virgin of the Pharos and the Passion Relics in Constantinople

 On at least one occasion there was an attempt to steal a relic.
 During the reign of Alexis I Comnenus, Gregory, son of Theodore Gabras, one of his military dukes and a Georgian aristocrat, was being held as a hostage in the palace.
 Alexis had decided to marry Maria, one of his daughters, to him as a bargaining chip with the man's father, who was Duke of Trabzon.
 Theodore had recently re-conquered Trabzon from the Turks and - in the hopes of securing the region - had been assigned to him as a new dukedom by Alexis.
 The son, Gregory, was sent to the Pharos church to remove and then swear on the relic of the Holy Nail that he would marry the sister and take an oath to Alexis.
 Somehow he concealed the Holy Nail in his clothes and was about to leave the city for his father's lands when one of his co-conspirators spilled the beans.
 He was caught and searched; the Holy Nail fell from his clothing, the precious relic clanking as it hit the floor -and was returned to the Pharos.
 Gregory did marry Maria but the marriage was later annulled.
 This story shows us that the chapel was not closely guarded and that you could easily get your hands on things.
 The church was within a special walled enclosure that included the Boukoleon.
 Even though the chapel was open it was not though necessary to place guards inside.

 We don't have a precise date for when the Crown of Thorns came to Constantinople.
+One French account says it arrived in Constantinople in 1063, but this is not possible.
 It seems to have been in Jerusalem at least as early as the late fifth century.
 In the 500's it hung on a wall of the great Zion church that Justinian I built there.
 The relic was not safe in Jerusalem, in 614 the Persians sacked and looted Jerusalem, taking many of the valuable relics - like the true cross - back to Persia.
 The True Cross was recovered by Heraclius and returned to Jerusalem, perhaps the Crown of Thorns followed the same path.
-Justinian's 80-column church of Zion was destroyed, so the Crown of Thorns could not have been send back there.
+Justinian's huge 80-column church of Zion was heavily damaged in the Persian sack and was finally demolished by the mad Caliph al-Hakim 1009, so the Crown of Thorns must have left Jerusalem before that.
 We know the Crown of Thorns was in Constantinople by around 950, because there is golden chamber for a piece of it in the great Limburg Staurotheke commissioned by Basil the Proedros which is firmly dated no later than 985.

 In 1201 Mesarites described the Crown of Thorns.
-Mesarites was in charge of all of the relics at the Pharos Chruch and knew it from personal observation:
+Mesarites was in charge of all of the relics at the Pharos Church and knew it from personal observation: